Data Processing Addendum

-This Data Processing Addendum (including its Exhibits) (“Addendum”) forms part of and is subject to the terms and conditions of the Albert Software Terms and Conditions (the “Agreement”) by and between Customer and Albert.
+This Data Processing Addendum (including its Exhibits) (“Addendum”) forms part of and is subject to the terms and conditions of the Albert Software Subscription Agreement (the “Agreement”) by and between Customer and Albert.

 1. Subject Matter and Duration.

-2.1 “Customer Personal Data” means Personal Data Processed by Albert on behalf of Customer.
+2.1 “Customer Personal Data” means Customer Materials that are Personal Data Processed by Albert on behalf of Customer under the Agreement.

-2.2 “Data Protection Laws” means the applicable data privacy, data protection, and cybersecurity laws, rules and regulations to which the Customer Personal Data are subject.
-“Data Protection Laws” may include, but are not limited to, the California Consumer Privacy Act of 2018 (“CCPA”); the EU General Data Protection Regulation 2016/679 (“GDPR”) and its respective national implementing legislations; the Swiss Federal Act on Data Protection; the United Kingdom General Data Protection Regulation; and the United Kingdom Data Protection Act 2018 (in each case, as amended, adopted, or superseded from time to time).
+2.2 “Data Protection Laws” means the applicable data privacy, data protection, and cybersecurity laws, rules, and regulations to which the Customer Personal Data are subject.
+“Data Protection Laws” may include, but are not limited to, the California Consumer Privacy Act of 2018 (as amended by the California Privacy Rights Act) (“CCPA”); the EU General Data Protection Regulation 2016/679 (“GDPR”) and its respective national implementing legislations; the Swiss Federal Act on Data Protection; the United Kingdom General Data Protection Regulation; and the United Kingdom Data Protection Act 2018 (in each case, as amended, adopted, or superseded from time to time).

 2.3 “Personal Data” has the meaning assigned to the term “personal data” or “personal information” under applicable Data Protection Laws.